kazuma0129/backstage-microsite/website/blog/2020-04-21-create-app.md

 Plugins are the essential building blocks of Backstage and extend the platform by providing additional features and functionality. _Read more about [plugins](https://github.com/spotify/backstage/tree/master/docs/getting-started)._

+## A personalized Backstage platform

+When you create a Backstage App you are creating your own installation of Backstage, an application that is built on top of the Backstage _platform_.

+You get to take full advantage of the platform that we at Spotify have had such success with.
+But make it your own.
+Think about the name you give the application, we think it should be something that is suitable for _your_ organization.

 ## How do I create an app?

 Just run the `backstage-cli`: